RishiHazra/rishihazra.github.io/_posts/2024-04-28-post-citation.md

 | **Handling Partial Observability** |         ❌          |       ✅       |

-Note that these aspects are not outlier -- on the contrary -- these are pretty much the norm in the real-world.
-Now that I have managed to convince you that LLMs are required for real-world planning, what next?
-An LLM is All You Need for Planning.
-Period.
+Note that these aspects are not outliers -- on the contrary -- these are pretty much the norm in the real-world.
-Is it though?
-Let's not get ahead of ourselves ;)
+With LLMs checking all the boxes, it is tempting to declare, **"An LLM is all you need for planning.
+Period."**

 <div class="row">
     <div class="col-sm-12 mt-3 mt-md-0">